Great abandoned cart email tips to boost your sales by 30%

 This email from Dollar Shave Club does just that!
 This email has everything from a cute bear, a Call-To-Action button to genuine reviews from three different customers.

-Now that you have a fair amount of knowledge about how to write an abandoned cart email, you’re probably wondering where to start.
+Now that you have a fair amount of knowledge about abandoned cart email best practices, you’re probably wondering where to start.

 There are plenty of solutions to automated email campaigns for online marketing.
 You can read about them here.

 To wrap it up, the only way of sending effective and personalized emails is possible when you know the EXACT POINTS where the visitor left your site.
 The higher the number of tracking points on your site, the better your chances of recovering abandoned carts.